 The major change in our method has been to purchase what is available in #10 cans and we are storing and using from these cans for the above mentioned items, as well as pasta, rolled oats, noodles and granola.
 I know that the cost to purchase in this size containers is a bit more expensive, especially compared to buying your pinto beans at Walmart, but we take comfort in knowing that the things we need are here and will last indefinitely and that comfort and security is part of what you pay for.

 Our diet is supplemented extensively with the regular canned vegetables in our stockpile, as well as canned hams, salmon, chicken, tuna and some other meat products for protein.
 Again, all a part of our everyday diet.
 And, all things considered, since I purchase most of our supermarket food ONLY when it is on sale, my overall cost, even when purchasing rice in a #10 can, is lower.

 We are on sort of a paleo diet, and we’re not big consumers of wheat, especially, and use almost no processed products, most of which are not packaged for long term storage.
 Our meals also rely heavily on our garden during our long growing season.
-We end up eating most of what we grow and share with friends and family so we don’t freeze or can much of it.
+We end up eating most of what we grow and share with friends and family so we don’t do a lot of canning or freezing.

 So, the rest of the story?
 Finally, after 30 years of prepping, the last 20 of which have been ‘serious’ prepping, we’ve all but eliminated the waste from our food storage.
-The advantage I feel we enjoy is switching to #10 cans for the mainstays, and buying in bulk when your local supermarket has a crazy sale (and don’t worry too much about those expiration dates).
+The advantage I feel we enjoy is switching to #10 cans for the mainstays, and buying in bulk at the local supermarket when they have a crazy sale (and don’t worry too much about those expiration dates).